 This award is offered by the Association of Dawson Professionals in memory of David Oliver, who was a beloved member of the Student Services staff who died at a young age and is fondly remembered by his colleagues and the students whose lives he touched.
 Oliver's café in 2C.17 is named after David!

 The David Oliver Award is given to a second or third year student in good academic standing, whose involvement in extracurricular activities shows great leadership promise and who best exemplifies the sense of responsibility and integrity within student activities that David Oliver worked so hard to engendre.

-- have been involved in extracurricular activities, during which you have demonstrated great leadership promise, a sense of responsibility, and integrity
+- Have been involved in extracurricular activities, during which they have demonstrated great leadership promise, a sense of responsibility, and integrity